iniqkyyy/notes-2/docs/Math Notes/dict.md

   * Degree is odd :
     * Leading Coefficient is positive : Both ends open down.
     * Leading Coefficient is negative : Left end is flipped, opens up.
+* #Asymptote a Horizontal or Vertical asymptote is a line that the graph of a function gets closer and closer to (vertical cannot cross, horizonal can cross).
+A function has a Vertical Asymptote $$x=a$$ if $$y\to\inf\lor-\inf$$ as $$x\to a$$ from either side.
+* Solving-Vertical-Asymptotes factor the polynomials, simplify if possible, then find values of $$x$$ that make the denominator = 0. x-intercepts can also be solved as only the numerator = 0 since the denominator cannot equal 0.
+* #Solving-Horizonal-Asymptotes if the #Polynomial-Degree of the numerator is **equal to** the degree of the denominator, the Horizontal #Asymptote is equal to the ratio between the #Leading-Coefficient of the top and bottom polynomials.
+  * When the degree of the numerator is **less than** the degree of the denominator, the horizontal asymptote is at $$y=0$$.
+  * When the degree of the numerator is **greater than** the degree of the denominator, there is *no* horizontal asymptote.